 Minoh Park is also the place to try momiji tempura – literally, battered & fried maple leaves!
 The flavour (sesame) actually comes from the oil, while the leaves just give it a nice shape and a slight crunch.
 They’re absolutely delicious, and you can grab a bag or three (get three) from the shops in the environs of the station and the start of the trail.

 Not included in this roundup, but usually listed as one of the very best koyo spots, is Eikan-do.
-The colours there are spectacular, but on my visit it was so absurdly crowded I didn’t enjoy it at all; they also bump the entrance fee up to a very steep 1,000 yen in autumn.
+The colours there are spectacular, but it gets so absurdly crowded I don’t know how anyone could enjoy it; they also bump the entrance fee up to a very steep 1,000 yen in autumn.
 If you do want to go, it’s just north of Nanzenji (between Nanzenji and the Philosopher’s Path); here’s a video of Eikan-do in autumn without ten million people in the way!

-Another one to be aware of is Daigo-ji, which I haven’t been to in autumn but looks like a great koyo spot.
+Another famous one is Daigo-ji, though the only time I’ve been there in autumn my timing was just off (slightly too late for the cherry trees, slightly too early for the maples).
 There’s a steep hiking trail up to the upper temple area on the ridge behind, with great views out as far as Osaka on clear days.

 Have you seen the koyo in Kyoto?
 Any questions or comments?
 Give me a shout below and I’ll get back to you.